Fanghole/RunForYourLife/RunForYourLife/RunForYourLife/README.md

 - Add adjustable exhaustion (time needed before you can hold sprint again if you let go).
 - Create interface mod seperately for Coroner by EliteMasterEric to show cause of death.
 - Possibly add rate of stamina regen to config.
+- Possibly add exhaustion duration to config.
+- Rework damage interval system to work for values below 0.1 and accurately reflect changes in config.